FEOC Rules & Solar Tax Credits 2026: Section 25D Repeal Guide

 You've decided to go solar — now comes the hard part: choosing the right equipment from hundreds of options.
 The good news?
 Most modern solar products are reliable, and the differences that matter can be narrowed down to a few key specs.
 This guide helps you make decisions based on data, not marketing claims.

-The Inflation Reduction Act (IRA) provides a 30% federal Investment Tax Credit (ITC) for residential solar installations through 2032, with an additional 10% domestic content bonus for systems using US-manufactured components.
-Starting in 2024, Foreign Entity of Concern (FEOC) restrictions under IRA Sections 30D and 45X began limiting tax credit eligibility for battery components sourced from China, Russia, North Korea, and Iran.
-In 2026, these rules tighten further to cover critical minerals and battery materials.
-With 107 solar panels, 69 inverters, and 74 batteries in our database, understanding which products qualify is essential for maximizing your tax savings.
+The Inflation Reduction Act (IRA) previously provided a 30% federal Investment Tax Credit (Section 25D ITC) for residential solar installations through 2032, but the residential portion was REPEALED in early 2026.
+Commercial Section 48/48E continues at 30% through 2032 (with a 10% domestic content bonus for US-manufactured components).
+Foreign Entity of Concern (FEOC) restrictions under IRA Sections 30D and 45X continue to limit tax credit eligibility for battery components sourced from China, Russia, North Korea, and Iran.
+With 110 solar panels, 72 inverters, and 74 batteries in our database, this guide covers what changed and what still qualifies.

 Key Takeaways

-- • The 30% federal ITC applies to all residential solar panel installations regardless of manufacturer origin
+• The federal residential ITC (Section 25D) was repealed in early 2026 — no longer applies to residential installations regardless of manufacturer origin

 Recommended Products